-- SPEA-A 464 The Economics and Administration of Artistic Organizations (3 cr.)
+SPEA-A 464 The Economics and Administration of Artistic Organizations (3 cr.)
 This course analyzes the unique challenges facing arts organizations in the public, nonprofit, and for- profit sectors.
-Among other topics, the course deals with the multiple and often-conflicting goals faced by arts organizations, consumer demand and price setting, experimentation and innovation, and setting the rules for decision-making and oversight. - SPEA-A 482 Overseas Topics in Arts Management (0-15 cr.)
+Among other topics, the course deals with the multiple and often-conflicting goals faced by arts organizations, consumer demand and price setting, experimentation and innovation, and setting the rules for decision-making and oversight.

+SPEA-A 482 Overseas Topics in Arts Management (0-15 cr.)
 SPEA Abroad Program: study of selected topics in arts management.
 Topics vary from semester to semester.
-May be repeated for credit. - SPEA-A 483 Creative Thinking Strategies in Arts Administration (3 cr.)
-The goal of the course is to study the process of improvisation in a group setting as a model for creative and entrepreneurial thinking techniques.
-Based on the model of the jazz combo and a variety of theories on creative thinking, students will develop improvisational and problem solving skills. - SPEA-A 499 Honors Thesis (3 cr.)
+May be repeated for credit.

+SPEA-A 483 Arts Entrepreneurship (3 cr.)
+The goal of the course is to study principles of arts entrepreneurship through a practice-based approach based on the jam session model for group creativity.
+Student will develop their entrepreneurial and improvisational capacities, study the Babson Business Canvas through case studies and entrepreneurship literature, and develop a feasibility plan.

+SPEA-A 499 Honors Thesis (3 cr.)
 Required of SPEA Honors Program students.
 Research and paper to be arranged with individual instructor and approved by the Director of Undergraduate Programs.